amanambashta111/toDoList/README.md

 # toDoList
-A to do list web app in Node js.
+A To-do list web app in Node js.